barbking/Prime-Solo-Project-ChoreTracker-App/README.md

 ## Summary

-As a very busy single parent, I have a hard time keeping track of my children’s activities, chores and other responsibilities.
+As a very busy single parent I have a hard time keeping track of my children’s activities, chores and other responsibilities.
 I’ve tried making spreadsheet charts in excel and other formats but they get lost and kids lose motivation.
 I designed the Mom App as a way for myself to keep track of my children’s responsibilities in a way that is easy to access, fun, and hold kids accountable to earn allowance.

 ## Application Features